It’s the most wonderful time of the year — and we don’t mean Christmas.

 If you’ve still got questions about whether or not you’re eligible, you can login to your Member ID to see if you have the green checkmark.
 For the visual learners:

 Once you’ve verified that you’re eligible, you’ll need to gather a few things:

 - Credit card information

-- How many badges you are buying (you can buy up to 3, including one for yourself)
+- How many badges you are buying (you can buy for up to 3 individuals, including yourself)

 - The last name and Member ID of anyone you are buying a badge for (each person must be eligible for Open Registration on their own)

 - Your Registration Code (available no later than 48 hours before the sale; will be e-mailed to you and in your Member ID)